 Okay, this essay is long, but give it a read if you want to understand why it’s an urban myth to think of English-language haiku merely in terms of 5-7-5 syllables.
-NaHaiWriMo is not really anti-5-7-5, but counting syllables is hardly the only target for haiku (if at all).
-Find out why you don’t need to aim at such a syllable pattern in English.
+National Haiku Writing Month (NaHaiWriMo) is not really anti-5-7-5, but counting syllables is hardly the only target for haiku (if at all).
+Find out why you don’t need to aim at such a syllable pattern in English. +

 There are other differences, too.
 For example, if a word ends with the letter “n,” that letter is counted as a separate sound (all words in Japanese end with vowels, or sometimes the “n” sound).
 So how many sounds are counted in the word “Nippon,” Japan’s name for itself?
 It actually counts as four sounds (nip-p-on-n).
 And consider words that Japanese has borrowed from other languages, and how they gain more sounds in Japanese.
 For example, “Christmas” (with its consonant clusters) becomes something like “ka-ri-sa-ta-ma-su” or “ka-ri-sa-ma-su.”
 In The Haiku Apprentice, Abigail Friedman points out that “scarf” becomes “su-ka-a-fu”—an increase from one syllable to four sounds.
 In The Poetics of Japanese Verse, Koji Sakamoto uses the word “sign” as a further example.
 We would count it as one syllable, but the Japanese would count it as three sounds (sigh-ya-n).
 Sure, some words have the same number of sounds (for example, “sushi” is two sounds or syllables in both languages), but there are enough words that count differently for practically all translators, linguists, scholars, and leading haiku poets to say and show that about 10 to 14 syllables is approximately equal to the 17 sounds they count in Japanese haiku.
 If you’re writing a poem of 17 syllables in English, you’re actually writing something that contains significantly more content than 17 sounds contain in Japanese.
 In fact, I would even say that writing 5-7-5 syllables in English is a violation of the haiku form rather than a preservation of it.

 Furthermore, Japanese has another difference that makes 5-7-5 syllables sort of an “urban myth” for haiku in English.
 In addition to counting sounds and syllables differently, most Japanese words tend to have more sounds or syllables than their English counterparts.
 For example, when we say “cuckoo” (two syllables), the Japanese say “hototogisu” (five syllables).
 Some Japanese words have the same number of syllables as their English equivalents (and occasionally fewer), but a great majority of Japanese words have more syllables than the same concepts in English.
 In Japanese, every consonant is pronounced with a vowel (with the exception of the “n” sound, which is counted as a separate sound at the ends of words and in certain other cases, as already mentioned).
 Quite simply, because Japanese words have more syllables, you can say a lot more in 17 syllables in English than you can in Japanese.
 That’s why, if you write a 17-syllable haiku in English, more often than not one entire line of its three lines will have to be amputated to make the poem fit 17 sounds in Japanese (if you translate it).
 Thus, despite the way haiku has been widely mistaught in English for decades as 5-7-5 syllables, it actually should not surprise you that the vast majority of haiku published in leading haiku journals and anthologies are not 5-7-5.